nigrosimone/ng-http-caching/README.md

 ### lifetime (number - default: 3.600.000)
 Number of millisecond that a response is stored in the cache.
-You can set specific "lifitime" for each request by add the header `X-NG-HTTP-CACHING-LIFETIME` (see examble below).
+You can set specific "lifetime" for each request by add the header `X-NG-HTTP-CACHING-LIFETIME` (see examble below).

 ### allowedMethod (string[] - default: ['GET'])
 Array of allowed HTTP methods to cache.
 You can allow multiple methods, eg.: `['GET', 'POST', 'PUT', 'DELETE', 'HEAD']` or allow all methods by: `['ALL']`.
 If `allowedMethod` is an empty array (`[]`), no response are cached.
-Warning!
-NgHttpCaching use the full url (url with query parameters) as unique key for the cached response, this is correct for the GET request but is potentially wrong for other type of request (eg. `POST`, `PUT`).
+*Warning!* `NgHttpCaching` use the full url (url with query parameters) as unique key for the cached response, this is correct for the `GET` request but is _potentially_ wrong for other type of request (eg. `POST`, `PUT`).
-You can set a different key by customizing the `getKey` config method.
+You can set a different "key" by customizing the `getKey` config method (see `getKey` section).

 ### cacheStrategy (enum NgHttpCachingStrategy - default: NgHttpCachingStrategy.ALLOW_ALL)
 Set the cache strategy, possible strategies are: